eshabram/ML_Compression/README.md

 The very right of the plot represents the bit equivalent to 280 characters, which was puposely chosen for its familiarity, being that 280 was the character limit for twitter posts from 2017 until recently.
 Before 2017 it was half that length.
+Above that range would be fairly uncommon for sms type messaging.

 ---
 ### Using the client and server with compression: